 AWS SDK for pandas detects if the runtime supports Ray, and automatically initializes a Ray cluster with the default parameters.
 In this case, because we’re running on AWS Glue with Ray, AWS SDK for pandas automatically uses the Ray cluster with no extra configuration needed.
 Advanced users can override this process, however, by starting the Ray runtime before the import command.

 Simple data transformations on the data frame are applied next.
 Modin data frames implement the same interface as pandas data frames, allowing you to perform familiar pandas operations at scale.
 First, we drop the

-customer_id column, then we filter for a subset of the reviews that received five-star ratings:
+vendor_id column, then we filter for a subset of the trips that are over 1 mile distance: